Two 100 TeV neutrinos coincident with the Seyfert galaxy NGC 7469: Discussion

 \section{Discussion}

-\ We exclude the background hypothesis for the two neutrinos in coincidence with NGC\,7469 at the level of 3.33 $\sigma$.
+\ We exclude the null hypothesis for the two neutrinos in coincidence with NGC\,7469 at the level of 3.16~$\sigma$.
+This result leaves open the possibility that either one or both of the neutrinos originated from the source.

-In addition to the SplineMPE reconstruction we apply, as a consistency check, our test to the Millipede reconstructions.
+In addition to the SplineMPE reconstruction, we apply, as a consistency check, our test to the Millipede reconstructions.
 Given the much larger area of the uncertainty areas of the Millipede algorithm, we do not expect to pick up a significant result, and thus we do not count this as an extra trial.
 We rather test if our analysis picks up the same doublet and source, which it did (see Appendix~\ref{sec:mill_gof} for more details).

 In the following, we estimate the possible neutrino flux from NGC\,7469 under different assumptions.
-First, we assume that both neutrinos (IC220424A and IC230416A) are indeed emitted from the source.
+First, although our test does not rule out the possibility that only one neutrino originated from the source, we assume that both neutrinos (IC220424A and IC230416A) are indeed emitted from the source, since we consider this to be the most interesting case.
 Second, we assume a steady neutrino emission over the full length of our sample, i.e. 4 years of operations of the realtime system \citep{Blaufuss:20199c}.
 Two neutrinos are not sufficient to estimate a spectral index.
 We use the information that 2 neutrinos in 4 years were detected from the source to estimate a 90\% confidence interval on the neutrino rate $\lambda_{\nu_\mu+\bar{\nu}_\mu}$, independent of the energy.
 This estimation was based on Poisson statistics.
 We then convert these upper and lower limits on the neutrino rate $\lambda_{\nu_\mu+\bar{\nu}_\mu}$ into a confidence interval on the neutrino energy flux $\Phi_{\nu_\mu+\bar{\nu}_\mu}$.
 This has a strong dependence on the energy: